orpheus-db/implementation/README.md

 * OrpheusDB uses a sophisticated data model, coupled with partition optimization algorithms, to provide efficient version control performance over large-scale datasets.
 (The partition optimization algorithms are not part of this release.)

 ### Dataset Version Control in OrpheusDB
-The fundamental unit of storage within OrpheusDB is a collaborative versioned dataset (CVD) to which one or more users can contribute, representing a collection of versions of a single relational dataset.
-Each CVD corresponds to a relation with a fixed schema.
-There is a many-to-many relationship between records in the relation and versions that is captured within the CVD: each record can belong to many versions, and each version can contain many records.
-Each version of the CVDhas a unique version id integer, namely vid.
+The fundamental unit of storage within OrpheusDB is a _collaborative versioned dataset (CVD)_ to which one or more users can contribute, representing a collection of versions of a single relational dataset, with a fixed schema.
+There is a many-to-many relationship between records in the relation and versions that is captured within the CVD: each record can belong to many versions, and each version can contain many records. <!--Each version of the CVDhas a unique version id integer, namely vid.-->
 <!-- Collaborative Version Dataset is the unit of operation in OrpheusDB.
 Each CVD stores dataset and its version information.
 Each version is represented with an unique version vid, _vid_. -->

 Users can operate on CVDs much like they would with source code version control.
 The _checkout_ command allows users to materialize one or more specific versions of a CVD as a newly created regular table within a relational database or as a csv file; the _commit_ command allows users to add a new version to a CVD by making the local changes made by the user on their materialized table or on their exported csv file visible to others.
 Other git-style commands we support include _init_, _create\_user_, _config_, _whoami_, _ls_, _db_, _drop_, and _optimize_.